akoch8/mexpress/README.md

 If you want to set up your own version of MEXPRESS locally, you'll need to:
 1. Create a MySQL database
 2. Complete the database config file ([ini/database_config.ini](https://github.com/akoch8/mexpress/blob/master/ini/database_config_EMPTY.ini))
+3. Run the python scripts to complete the database setup, download the TCGA data, and upload them to your MEXPRESS database

 ### Contact